SvrT31/gazebo_basics/README.md

 Instructions on how to install and run teleop_twist_keyboard will be updated soon, along with how to check laser sensor readings.
 Also, I will be adding a few word files and xacro functionality for a broader experience.
 Although I recommend that if you are new, you should first understand what all I have done first before delving into world files and xacro

-contact me at - tembesuvrat@gmail.com
+contact me at - tembesuvrat@gmail.com for any queries